57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * #### Cosmos API (Optional)

 Testing the Cosmos API is particularly relevant for blockchains that are built on the Cosmos SDK or are part of the Cosmos ecosystem.
 Functional testing, in particular, verifies that the API behaves as expected and meets the requirements stipulated in its design.
-Similar to regular API testing, it covers all possible combinations of required and optional parameters, the limits of data inputs, specially the API related to staking, which may be customized or modified by different L1 chains.
+Similar to regular API testing, it covers all possible combinations of required and optional parameters, the limits of data inputs, especially the API related to staking, which may be customized or modified by different L1 chains.

 ### Upgrade Testing

-Ensures the blockchain can handle new software updates without disruption.The test focuses on validating both soft fork and hard fork upgrades, each presenting unique challenges.
+Ensures the blockchain can handle new software updates without disruption.
+The test focuses on validating both soft fork and hard fork upgrades, each presenting unique challenges.
 A soft fork, which is backward-compatible, requires testing to ensure that nodes running older versions continue to operate correctly with upgraded peers, maintaining consensus without disruption.
 Conversely, a hard fork necessitates a complete protocol change, where nodes must adopt the new rules to remain part of the network.
 Testing involves simulating the upgrade process to ensure that nodes transition smoothly from the old protocol to the new one, without data loss or service interruption.

 * #### Ethereum's Upgrade through Rolling Upgrade